Iroguin/Tsoha-RPG/README.md

 Stuff that doesn't work:

- - fighting doesnt have a win condition
+ - fighting doesn't have a win condition
- - new game and continue do the same thing currently
+ - "new game" and "continue" do the same thing currently

 Next steps: